Hôtel des Mille Collines

-The Hôtel des Mille Collines (/fr/) (English: Hotel of the Thousand Hills) is a large hotel in Kigali, Rwanda.
+The Hôtel des Mille Collines (/fr/; lit.
+'Hotel of the Thousand Hills') is a large hotel in Kigali, Rwanda.
 It became famous after 1,268 people took refuge inside the building during the Rwandan genocide of 1994.
 The story of the hotel and its manager at that time, Paul Rusesabagina, was later used as the basis of Terry George's film Hotel Rwanda in 2004.

 History

 The Belgian airline Sabena built the Hôtel des Mille Collines in 1973 and owned it during the Rwandan Genocide.

-The four-star hotel has 112 rooms, a bar, a café, three conference rooms, a restaurant, a swimming pool, and tennis courts.
+The four-star hotel has 112 rooms, a bar, a café, three conference rooms, three restaurants, a spa, a swimming pool, and tennis courts.

 On August 10, 2005, Sabena Hotels sold the Hotel des Mille Collines to MIKCOR Hotel Holding for US$3.2million (about RWF 1.8 billion).
 Miko Rwayitare, the managing director of the MIKCOR group, said during the handover held at the hotel on Thursday 16, that the group now owns 89% of the hotel with 8.5% and 2.5% owned by Rwanda Development Bank (BRD) and the government of Rwanda, respectively.
-Rwayitare is also the executive chairman of Telecel International, a communications company.
 In April 2014, Mickor Investment Holdings Ltd turned management of the hotel over to Kempinski Hotels and it was renamed the Hôtel des Mille Collines by Kempinski.
 The hotel left the Kempinski chain two years later, on April 1, 2016, and returned to its original name.